MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate.md

     -   Do you want to revoke a user's permission to a specific app or require a specific user to perform multi-factor authentication?

 4. Go to **Investigate** and then select an app.
-You will get to the App dashboard, which gives you information and insights.
+The app dashboard opens and gives you information and insights.
 You can use the tabs across the top to check the following:

      ![App dashboard](./media/investigate-app.png "investigate app")